tournesol-app/tournesol/README.md

 Note that the backend needs to be started in a special mode for integration tests, so please close the previous one if you started it (see `screen -ls` and close the backend_server screen).

+To see the Jupyter token, run `jupyter notebook list` inside the container.

 When running integration tests, you can connect to 127.0.0.1 via VNC (port 5900) to see Firefox

 Auxiliary commands: